WFX Continues to Offer Churches Opportunities for Education, Connection and Growth

 An educational topic that stands out this year is innovation for the small church.
 “Sometimes [smaller churches] look at WFX and the ideas we present seem out of reach,” says Wagner.
 “This workshop will help them know how to approach the conference and implement the ideas we share.”

 Also new to the lineup is filmmaking.
 Part of WFX’s commitment to helping develop church leaders and staff is staying on the forefront of technology and trends.
-Therefore, the number of churches continuing to adopt film and video as a means of engagement is very much on the radar.
+As such, the number of churches continuing to adopt film and video as a means of engagement is very much on the radar.
 “A lot of churches want to produce short video, but they may not do it well.
 This workshop covers much of the how-to,” says Wagner.
 “We want to help churches tell stories and embrace these creative tools.”

 “We know churches are continuing to utilize more film, media and technology—that’s not going to change.
 Our keynote speakers have accomplished a lot in these areas and we want attendees to hear something they haven’t heard before,” says Wagner.